Google Play Developer Console

 Also, Product IDs are not case-friendly (meaning “bowlboyconsumable” is not the same as “BowlBoyConsumable”) so you will need to keep this in mind if you plan on making a multiplatform app.

-The Services dropdown now has a Google page.
+From your GameSalad portfolio page (accessible from https://publish.gamesalad.com), there’s a Services dropdown on the left hand side of the page.
+Expand that dropdown and select ‘Google’.
 This is where you put your License Key from the Google Play Developer Console.
-Simply copy and paste it into the field and allow it to save.
+Simply copy and paste it into the field and click outside the field to allow it to save.

 On the Android publishing target page, make sure to use the Package Name you plan on using once it goes live.
 This cannot be changed once you upload it to Google Play without making a new application and you will not be able to use a previous package name.

-You will also need to check ‘Google‘ under In-App Purchases of the Service Configuration section near the bottom of the page.
+You will also need to check ‘Google‘ under In-App Purchases in the Service Configuration section near the bottom of the page.

-Now that you have the APK, it’s time to upload it to the Google Play Developer Console as an Alpha Build so you can test your IAP items before they go live.
+Now that you have the AAB, it’s time to upload it to the Google Play Developer Console as an Alpha Build so you can test your IAP items before they go live.

-- From the Application’s main page, click on APK from the menu on the left
+- From the Application’s main page, click on Testing -> Internal Testing

-- Click on Upload new APK to Alpha
+- Click on the ‘Create new release’ button

-With the APK uploaded, you can now set up the In-App Purchases in the Google Play Developer Console.
+With the AAB uploaded, you can now set up the In-App Purchases in the Google Play Developer Console.

 NOTE: Uploads to the Google Play store can take a while before they are available (anywhere from 3-5 hours).
 However, this does not prevent you from setting up the app’s In-App Purchases, so let’s do that now…